Annette Lee: Music

 In September 2017, Lee released her first musical work, an EP titled All Our Achilles Heels.
 Her album was awarded the National Arts Council presentation grant.
 In August 2017, Lee released her first music video on YouTube, entitled Ready for a Savior.
 Her second music video release in March 2018 was titled None Good.
+Lee is also known for The Ann & Ben Show, a music video series created with fellow Singaporean artist Benjamin Kheng.
+The show, which highlights humorous takes on everyday Singaporean life, includes the song"Cai Fan Song," which has amassed over 1.4 million views.